lupyuen/lupyuen.github.io/src/ci.md

 1. We could run [__All 1,594 Builds__](https://docs.google.com/spreadsheets/d/1OdBxe30Sw3yhH0PyZtgmefelOL56fA6p26vMgHV0MRY/edit?gid=0#gid=0) only when the PR is Approved.
 So we can save on Build Times for the Submission / Resubmission of the PR.

-1. We need a quicker way to __"Fail Fast"__ and prevent other Build Jobs from running.
+1. We need a quicker way to __"Fail Fast"__ and (in case of failure) prevent other Build Jobs from running.
 Which will reduce the number of Runners.

 1. What if we could __Start Earlier the Build Jobs__ that are impacted by the Modified Code in the PR?

    So if I modify something for Ox64 BL808 SBC, it should start the CI Job for __`ox64:nsh`__.
 If it fails, then don't bother with the rest of the Arm / RISC-V / Simulator jobs.

+   (Maybe we dump the __NuttX ELF Disassembly__ and figure out which Source Files are used for which NuttX Targets?)

 Let's discuss!